 Our next introduction: Meet Amanda Berry Smith, an evangelist in an era when women weren’t evangelists — especially women born into slavery.

 You can enjoy reading about the life of Juana Inez de la Cruz in the first excerpt of this series.
+You might also enjoy listening to our interview with Karen Marsh.

 Amanda Berry Smith: Lean In, Lean on